Table of Contents

 The Many Faces of Hiking in Colorado

 Of all these places that I have lived and explored, Colorado provides some of the most dramatic landscapes with iconic mountain views.
-The state draws people in with its impressive list of 14ers dotted with high alpine lakes and mountain goats but as you look beyond those peaks, you will find amazing diversity across the state: deep canyons, rivers fed from snow run-off, and incredible desert landscapes with red desert rock dotted with sagebrush.
+The state draws people in with its impressive list of 14ers dotted with high alpine lakes and mountain goats but as you look beyond those peaks, you will find amazing diversity across the state: deep ravines that evoke best Grand Canyon hikes, rivers fed from snow run-off, and incredible desert trails that rival the best Joshua Tree hikes, with red desert rock dotted with sagebrush.

 In Colorado, there are 3 National Parks, 11 National Forests and 43 state recognized wilderness areas, which means that there is 3.7 million acres of protected land across the state.
 Within these areas are thousands of miles of trail, known for stunning views of Rocky Mountain peaks, interesting geology, and the opportunity to see wildlife such as mountain goats, elk, and moose.
 The Colorado Parks & Wildlife department has even created an app to track the many hiking trails: Colorado Trail Explorer.
 They have documented over 39,000 miles so far!

-Best of all, many trailheads are a quick drive from major cities, so a satisfying day hike is not out of reach.
+Best of all, like the hiking in San Diego, the best trailheads are a quick drive from major cities, so a satisfying day hike is not out of reach.
 Whether you are looking to bag a peak or get out on a mellow trail for a leisurely hike, keep reading as I lead you on a tour through Colorado’s best—and varied—hiking destinations.

 1. Emerald Lake Trail, Rocky Mountain National Park